jfsicilia/obsidian-file-manager/README.md

 ### Conflict Resolution

-When a file conflict occurs, choose between a dialog asking for conflict resolution or a predefined method:
+When a file conflict arises, you can either be prompted to choose a resolution or apply a predefined method:

--   **Overwrite**: Overwrite the existing file/folder.
+-   **Overwrite**: Replace the existing file/folder.
--   **Skip**: Skip the conflicting file/folder.
+-   **Skip**: Ignore the conflicting file/folder.
--   **Keep**: Keep both files by renaming the new one.
+-   **Keep**: Retain both files by renaming the new one.

 ## Usage

-When you have the focus in the `file explorer` panel, the following commands will be available.
+When you have the focus in the `File Explorer` panel, the following commands will be available.

 ### Commands